 A manifesto?
 For a training company?
 Really?

 Why?
 Because presentations can change the world – or at least your little bit of it.
 Take a look around you: there’s a lot wrong with the world.
 On the big political scale, internationally and globally, at your local and regional level, in your school, your church or mosque or synagogue, or whatever.
-Frankly there is bound to be something at work that could be better.
+And there is always something at work that could be better.

 Sometimes you need to step up to the plate and say something.